Pistoia-Alliance-Inc/FAIR-COE/README.md

-# FAIR4mkdocs
+# FAIR-COE

-Repository for testing mkdocs with FAIR information &amp; publishing
+Repository for FAIR-Community of Experts public information, dissemination and publishing.